tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 In addition to the above, I would also like to add the disclaimer that the analysis below should not be construed as any form of critique of the *authors* of this model.
-At the time of writing, 6out is in fact among the best models in the world for its resolution range (whether crystallographic or cryo-EM), produced by a highly-experienced team using state-of-the-art methods.
+At the time this tutorial was originally written, 6out was in fact among the best models in the world for its resolution range (whether crystallographic or cryo-EM), produced by a highly-experienced team using state-of-the-art methods.
 In fact, using the same tools and techniques as the authors of this model I am quite certain that I could not have done a better job!
 Rather, the key take-home message is one that those experienced in the field already know well: as the resolution of a map gets worse, the amount of prior information needed steadily increases.
 In ISOLDE's case, this information is encoded in the AMBER molecular